 - Use licensed plumbers to assess whether your system needs cleaning and unblocking.

-- Desludge the septic pump every three to five years.
-How often depends on level of system use.
+- Desludge the system every three to five years.
+How often depends on the level of system use.

 - Have an accredited servicing agent install an alarm to warn you of breakdowns.

 - Maintain the disinfection chamber.
-This chamber uses chlorine to get rid of bacteria.
+This chamber uses chlorine to disinfect the treated water.
 Chlorine tablets must be fitted to the dispenser in the right way.
-UV light tubes must be cleaned often.
+If fitted with UV disinfection, UV light tubes must be cleaned regularly.

 - Don’t drive vehicles over any part of the system.

-- Don’t allow stormwater to discharge into the septic tank or over the disposal/drain field.
+- Don’t allow stormwater to discharge into the on-site system or over the disposal/drain field.